Egg arrange in square order

 Dot plot

-The Fed’s “dot plot” interest rate forecast implies three cuts in the federal funds target range during 2024.
-We believe the FOMC will adjust the federal funds rate lower in a gradual manner should inflation continue to decline.
+The Federal Open Market Committee’s (FOMC, the Committee, or the Fed) “dot plot” interest rate forecast implies one cut in the federal funds target range during 2024.
+We believe the FOMC could move to adjust the federal funds rate modestly lower should data evidence an easing of inflation or a significant deterioration in labor market conditions.

 02